 This dual temperature system creates lighter, fluffier muffins with taller domes.
 This is because the higher temperature causes the baking powder to act quickly, creating a burst of steam that lifts the muffin batter and preventing the muffins from spreading out.

-In the mood for even more streusel?
-Check out this Vegan Blueberry Banana Bread with Streusel Topping.
+In the mood for even more baked goodness?
+Check out this Vegan Banana Bread!

 That’s all you need to know about these Vegan Strawberry Streusel Muffins.
 If you give this recipe a try, be sure to tag me on Instagram with your recreations and please comment with your feedback below!